hcl14/LLM_interview_research/README.md

 6. Smoke testing
 7. ...

 **Integration test** can be described in the following way: For example, there is a job that builds a Docker image for deployment.
 For instance, a Python application - which pulls some libraries.
 After assembling the Docker image you run it and make a `curl` request.
-The essence of the test is to check whether the Docker was built correctly and whether the program was able to respond.
+The essence of the test is to check whether the Docker was built correctly and whether the program is able to respond.
 For example, the image might pull a lot of components that need to work together, and the service might not respond because something didn't get pulled in.

 **Functional test** - Say, developers send their requests to various services of the project through Postman.